-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 11.3 Will the courts consider any fines imposed by the competition authorities in deciding on the quantum of damages?
 What other factors will it consider in this regard?

-Although some Spanish courts have wrongly referred to the amount of the administrative sanction as an indication of the existence of effects, to quantify the damages, the national judge should only rely on the expert reports that the parties provide in the civil proceedings because, as the Court of Justice of the European Union established in its judgment of 6 November 2012 (C-199/11), Otis, "it still falls to the national court to determine individually the harm caused to each of the persons to have brought an action for damages" (paragraph 66).
+Although some Spanish courts have wrongly referred to the amount of the administrative sanction as an indication of the existence of effects, to quantify the damages, the national judge should only rely on the expert reports that the parties provide in the civil proceedings, because – as the Court of Justice of the European Union established in its Otis judgment of 6 November 2012 (C-199/11) – "it still falls to the national court to determine individually the harm caused to each of the persons to have brought an action for damages" (paragraph 66).

 12 Appeals